 K&L Gates has developed a supplier onboarding and engagement process utilising public search tools, such as Supply Nation, and implemented a supplier questionnaire to query the supplier's modern slavery risk, including material sourcing and staffing.
-This has been applied in parallel with the Innovate Reconciliation Action Plan that K&L Gates published in November 2021.
+This has been applied in parallel with the initiatives associated with our firm's Innovate Reconciliation Action Plan and ongoing activities to support Indigenous and First Nations peoples.